bababuyyy/unity-isometric-pixel-pipeline/README.md

 3. **Grass excluded from depth/normals** — Adding DepthOnly/DepthNormals passes to the grass shader causes each blade to generate its own outline, creating visual noise.
 The grass intentionally remains invisible to the outline shader.

 4. **Not designed for PBR** — The pipeline assumes flat toon shading.
 PBR textures will produce noisy results at the internal resolution.

+5. **Cloud shadow pause/resume offset** — `_Time.y` continues advancing in the shader even when `isTimePassing = false`.
+Cloud shadows will resume at a different position.
+Fix requires a manual time accumulator in C#.

+6. **No palette blending per time of day** — Material colors don't change with the cycle.
+Only directional light color and ambient are affected.

 ---